hpieterse/zt-devices/README.md

 - `npm run format`: Run prettier to format code
 - `npm run format-check`: Check if all your files are formatted correctly
 - `npm run preview`: Run the production build locally.
 You have to run `npm run build` first.
+- `update-api-types`: Update the typescript types for the ZeroTier API.

 Some of these scripts are also available for the frontend or backend separately.